allexp1/Sales-Filter/README.md

 python app_v05.py
 ```

+The v0.8 application will be available at `http://localhost:5001`
-The v0.7 application will be available at `http://localhost:5001`
+The v0.7 application will be available at `http://localhost:5004`
 The v0.6 application will be available at `http://localhost:5003`
 The v0.5 application will be available at `http://localhost:5002`